EricBojs/Barcoding-Nairobi/README.md

 ## Disclaimer
 All the content is located as a private repo.
-If you wish to get the code for this project- do contact me privetly at ebojs@kth.se.
+If you wish to get the code for this project- do contact me privately at ebojs@kth.se.